fepegar/SlicerTorchIO/README.md

 extension that can be used to experiment with the [TorchIO](https://torchio.readthedocs.io/) Python package without any coding.

+More information on the extension can be found on the [TorchIO documentation](https://torchio.readthedocs.io/interfaces/index.html#d-slicer-gui).

+Please use the **Preview Release** of 3D Slicer.

 <!-- markdownlint-disable -->
 <table align="center">
     <tr>